-- Completion of all undergraduate prerequisites - Completion of a minimum of 37 semester hours of graduate work at Montreat College (a maximum of 6 credit hours may be transferred from a regionally accredited institution) - A cumulative grade point average of 3.0 - If at any time a student receives a grade lower than a B- OR has a cumulative GPA below 3.0 at the end of a term, the student will be placed on academic probation. - If at any time a student receives a second grade below B- OR has a cumulative GPA below 3.0 at the end of a second term, the student will be suspended. - Completion of graduate course work within five years of the date of admission into the MBA program - Successful completion of a business consulting project - Payment of all tuition and fees - Approval of the faculty
+- Completion of all undergraduate prerequisites - Completion of a minimum of 37 semester hours of graduate work at Montreat College (a maximum of 6 credit hours may be transferred from a regionally accredited institution) - A cumulative grade point average of 3.0 - If at any time a student receives a grade below a B-, the student must retake that course.
+All graduate-level courses must be passed with a minimum grade of B-. - If at any time a student receives a grade below a B-, the student must meet with his/her program director and/or advisor. - Completion of graduate course work within five years of the date of admission into the MBA program - Successful completion of a business consulting project - Payment of all tuition and fees - Approval of the faculty

-If students take a full-time load each term, they should complete this program in 2.33 years or 7 terms.
+If students take a full-time load each term, they should complete this program in 2.5 years or 7 terms.